-To order Stock Photographs or Fine Art Prints, write down the image’s name and number, and go to the Order Images page.
+To order Fine Art Prints or Stock Photographs, write down the image’s number, and go to the Order Images page.

 There’s something new and exciting with my photography.
 While I’ll continue to do the type of photography that you’ve come to know me for, I’ve been wanting to do more.
 I want to create images from my imagination, using both my photography and drawing skills.